-Transport Canada Found in Violation of Access to Information Act — Commissioner Issues Orders
+Transport Canada and Health Canada Found in Violation of Access to Information Act — Commissioner Issues Orders

-The Office of the Information Commissioner of Canada has now issued two final reports concerning Pearson Accountability Alliance complaints about Transport Canada’s handling of Access to Information requests relating to Toronto Pearson Airport.
+The Office of the Information Commissioner of Canada has now issued three final reports concerning Pearson Accountability Alliance complaints about federal institutions’ handling of Access to Information requests relating to Toronto Pearson Airport.

 Key findings